No Password Needed

 Everything Changes.

-Misogi draws from ancient Japanese Shinto purification.
+Misogi draws from an ancient Japanese practice of growth through direct confrontation with raw natural forces or personal limits.
 The modern version, popularized by Dr. Marcus Elliot, distills it into four unbreakable principles.

 01